jharwell/fordyca/README.md

         export ARGOS_PLUGIN_PATH=/path/to/where/argos/lib/dir:/path/to/fordyca/build/lib

+   Where you replace both `/path/to` entries to actual paths.
 Note that you need BOTH of these terms in the path, because this defines the ENTIRE search space for argos to look for libraries (including its own core libraries).

 2. Unless you compile out event reporting, you will need to set the path to the log4cxx configuration file.
 On bash that is: